-MAP™ was introduced to students in grades Kindergarten through 8 during the 2012-2013 school year.
+MAP™ was introduced to the NEMJDS during the 2012-2013 school year.
 MAP™, or the Measure of Academic Progress, is a computerized adaptive test which helps teachers, parents, and administrators improve learning for all students and make informed decisions to promote a child's academic growth.

 When will my student be tested and how often?

 During the first weeks of school, students will participate in several MAP™ testing sessions to assess Reading, Mathematics, and Science.
 When taking the MAP™ test, the difficulty of each question is based on how well a student answers all the previous questions.
 As the student answers correctly, questions become more difficult.
 If the student answers incorrectly, the questions become easier.
 Although the tests are not timed, it usually takes students about one hour to complete each test.
-Students will repeat the tests two more times during the year to continually assess student progress and adapt learning as needed.
+Students will repeat the tests near the end of the school year to assess student progress and adapt learning as needed.

 Do all students in the same grade take the same test?